Product Bundling

 - It cannot see customer behavior: Without order history data, suggestions are based on catalog structure, not purchase patterns.
 This is still useful — but purchase-data-informed suggestions are the next frontier.

 - Small catalogs (<20 products): The combinations are often obvious.
-AI adds more value to catalogs with 50+ products where manual review is impractical.
+Smart adds more value to catalogs with 50+ products where manual review is impractical.

-- Seasonal relevance: AI does not automatically know it is December.
+- Seasonal relevance: The Smart engine does not automatically know it is December.
 Merchants should refresh analysis seasonally or after major catalog changes.

-- Brand knowledge: AI cannot know that two products look terrible photographed together or that one is being discontinued.
+- Brand knowledge: The Smart engine cannot know that two products look terrible photographed together or that one is being discontinued.
 Human review is essential.

-Track these metrics specifically for AI-suggested bundles versus manually created ones:
+Track these metrics specifically for Smart-suggested bundles versus manually created ones:

-- Attach rate delta: Do AI suggestions achieve higher or lower attach rates than manual bundles?
+- Attach rate delta: Do Smart suggestions achieve higher or lower attach rates than manual bundles?

-- Time to first sale: How quickly does an AI-suggested bundle generate its first order?
+- Time to first sale: How quickly does a Smart-suggested bundle generate its first order?

 - Revenue per suggestion: Total revenue from approved suggestions divided by number of suggestions reviewed.